tmatofa/quickstart-eks-cdk-python/README.md

 You should see all of your logs.

-TODO: Document how to do a few basic things here re: searching, filtering and visualising your logs
+TODO: Document how to do a few basic things here re: searching, filtering and visualizing your logs

 ## (Optional) How to access Prometheus (AMP) via Grafana if you choose to deploy them